fetchai/fetchd/docs/docs/state-sync.md

 State sync is a feature which allows you to quickly bootstrap a new node by allowing it to pull a *state snapshot* taken by other nodes.

+The state sync feature is only available from `fetchd  v0.10.6` and later.
+Prior versions needed to either sync from scratch or restore a [chain snapshot](../snapshots), which both could take hours before having the node fully synced.

+With state sync, it now takes only a few minutes before having an operational node.

 ## Configuring the new node

-In order to instruct the node to sync itself using state sync, it need some configuration in the `~/.fetchd/config/config.toml` file.
+In order to instruct the node to sync itself using a state sync snapshot, it need some configuration in the `~/.fetchd/config/config.toml` file.
-Open this file in an editor and lookup the `statesync` section.
+Open this file in an editor and lookup for the `statesync` section.
 By default, it should looks like this:

 ```yaml
 #######################################################